Alok-2002/PythonCloudFlow/README.md

 4. **Using the GUI:**

    - Browse and select files for upload.
-   - Choose the desired cloud service.
+   - The automatic classification process will determine the appropriate cloud service based on the file's characteristics.
-   - Click the corresponding "Upload" button to initiate the upload process.
+   - The upload process will be initiated automatically based on the classification.
    - Monitor the GUI for real-time feedback on uploaded files.

 ## Advanced Configuration